 You have reached the website of Rob Mimpriss, the short-story writer.
 Read reviews and samples of my books, contact me to organise an event, or learn how my writing has been shaped by the artistic and intellectual heritage of Wales.

 The picture above was taken at La Tortuga Feliz, a turtle conservation project in Costa Rica, in the summer of 2009.
 I have been regularly involved in conservation volunteering, having worked in Romania, Estonia, Iceland, the Shetland Islands and the highlands of Scotland.
 I am also rather fond of cats.

-If you have enjoyed this website, or have read and enjoyed my work in print, you are very welcome to sign the guestbook, or you can write to me, and your encouragement will be very welcome.
+If you have enjoyed this website, or have read and enjoyed my work in print, you can write to me, and your encouragement will be very welcome.
 Messages to the iguana will be forwarded as appropriate.
 Thank you for visiting the website of Rob Mimpriss, the short story writer, and for your interest in the literature and culture of Wales.